-On 1 January 2018, the new rules under the revised Investment Tax Act become effective.
-The scope of application has been slightly reduced as partnerships will no longer be covered.
-Instead, the general rules of German taxation for partnerships are applicable (ie, resulting in the same treatment as currently is the case for 'non-qualifying partnerships').
-Thus, only funds in the form of a corporation or of a contractual type are now covered by the new law.
+Since 1 January 2018, the new rules under the revised Investment Tax Act have become effective.
+The scope of application has been slightly reduced as partnerships are no longer covered.
+Instead, the general rules of German taxation for partnerships are applicable.
+However, the German tax treatment of such funds effectively remains the same as under the previous law (only the tax treatment of sub-funds in the case of funds in form of a partnership is still subject to clarification; though a draft guidance by the tax authorities indicates a treatment as a separate fund to which the rules on partnerships apply).
+Thus, only funds in the form of a corporation (eg, a German stock corporation, Luxembourg SA/SCA SICAV or Irish PLC) or of a contractual type (eg, a German Sondervermögen, Luxembourg fonds commun de placement, French FCPI/FCPR or Italian fondo chiuso) are now covered by the new law.
 Also covered are certain other entities that do not qualify as 'investment funds' under the KAGB (in particular 'single-investor funds').
 One major conceptual change is that the principle of 'restricted transparency' has been replaced by a newly introduced opaque tax regime where there are two levels of taxation: the fund and the investors.
-This new tax regime was designed for retail funds, but it is applicable to all investment funds (including non-retail funds) that do not satisfy the specific criteria for specialised investment funds under the new law (see also question 29).
+This new tax regime was designed for retail funds, but is applicable to all investment funds (including non-retail funds) that do not satisfy the specific criteria for specialised investment funds under the new law or specialised investment funds that do not use the transparency option (see also question 29).

-Under the opaque regime, the fund is now subject to taxation in respect of certain domestic German income (in particular dividends and real estate income, but not capital gains from the sale of securities unrelated to real estate and unrelated to a permanent establishment in Germany) at fund level (15 per cent tax rate (ie, German corporate tax)).
-The exemption for dividends (section 8b of the German Corporation Tax Act) is not applicable at the level of the fund even if the relevant threshold (ie, 10 per cent) is exceeded.
-In addition, German trade tax may be triggered at the level of the fund, if it is engaged in trade or business in Germany (subject to a potential exemption if the fund does not engage in 'active entrepreneurial management' in relation to its assets).
+Under the opaque regime, the fund is now subject to taxation in respect of certain domestic German income (in particular, dividends and real estate income, but not capital gains from the sale of securities unrelated to real estate and unrelated to a permanent establishment in

+Germany) at fund level (15 per cent tax rate (ie, German corporate tax)).
+The exemption for dividends (section 8b of the German Corporation Tax Act) is not applicable at fund level even if the relevant threshold (ie, 10 per cent) is exceeded.
+In addition, German trade tax may be triggered at fund level if it is engaged in trade or business in Germany (subject to a potential exemption if the fund does not engage in 'active entrepreneurial management' in relation to its assets).

 At the investor level, there is a lump-sum taxation (which is designed for the needs of retail funds with a large number of investors, but applicable to all funds covered).
 Distributions from the fund, predetermined tax bases and capital gains realised upon sale or redemption of the fund interests, are covered, in particular.
-For individual investors, the actual rate of investor level taxation will depend on whether the investor holds the fund interests as part of their 'non-business' or 'business' assets.
-For corporate investors, the full amount of such items is subject to corporation tax.
-In addition, German trade tax may be triggered.
+The objective of the predetermined tax base is to subject retained income of the investment fund to tax.
+For individual investors, the actual rate of investor level taxation depends on whether the investor holds the fund interests as part of their 'non-business' or 'business' assets.
+For individuals that hold their investment fund interests as part of their non-business assets, such items are subject to flat income tax.
+For individuals that hold their investment fund interests as part of their business assets, principally, the full amount of such items is subject to income tax at their personal rate.